funnycups/petto/README.md

 ![Live2D Model Number](modelNoExample.png)

-#### Pre-execution Model Command
+#### Pre-executed Command

-This command can be used to start the language model and speech recognition model locally.
+These commands can be used to start the language model and speech recognition model locally.

 Petto provides reference scripts `startmodel.ps1` and `startserver.ps1` to start the RWKV model and MASR-based speech recognition model locally.
 More detailed information will be provided later.

-Petto allows these two scripts to output a PID for managing the process.
+Petto allows these two scripts to output a PID for managing process.
 When Petto exits, it will automatically kill the process to avoid resource occupation.

 #### Streaming Speech Recognition